Is your CEO salary excessive?

 - some 71% of respondents consider CEO pay levels in the UK are generally too high

 - 64% of employees disagree that CEO pay levels inspire employees to work hard and

 - 60% agree that CEO pay levels in the UK de-motivate employees

 - 54% agree that CEO pay levels in the UK are bad for an organizations’ reputation

 One of the most sobering results is the ratio of people who think CEO’s pay levels are de-motivating.
-If some 60% of employees are demotivated as a result of the disparity between their own and their CEO’s salary brackets, this can have a significant detrimental effect on performance.
+This can have a significant detrimental effect on performance.

 While no-one is suggesting CEO pay should be brought in line with the minimum salary in the way Price has demonstrated, the research calls for a number of solutions to be considered by businesses to raise confidence in CEO pay levels by:

 - Publishing the ratio between CEO and a typical employee;

 - Limiting the size of CEO bonuses and incentives

 - Requiring CEO’s to repay bonuses and incentives where performance dips